 Seating is reserved for the graduates, faculty, special guests and those with disabilities by request.
 The rest is general admission for family and guests on a first-come, first-served basis.
-Tickets, up to three per graduate, are required only if the event is moved indoors due to inclement weather.
+Inclement weather may cause the start time of the ceremony to be delayed, or moved inside depending on severity and duration.
+If the ceremony is moved inside, tickets will be required for all guests attending the ceremony.
+Each graduating student will be issued three guest tickets.
 The ceremony generally is two and a half hours long.

 Commencement begins with bagpipers leading the procession of graduates and includes speeches by Carroll's president, the chair of the board of trustees, the class speaker and an honored guest speaker.
 Then the president calls the graduates forward for individual recognition, receiving handshakes and well wishes from university administrators and accepting the covers that will hold their diplomas.

 Due to concerns about decorum, comfort and safety, it is suggested that:

 Air horns and other noisemakers are not used.